docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 num_epoch = 1  # here you should do more epochs to really learn something
 ```

-One things to notice here is that our dataloader does not return a `torch.Tensor` but a `DocArray[PairTextImage]`,
+One things to notice here is that our dataloader does not return a `torch.Tensor` but a `DocList[PairTextImage]`,
 which is exactly what our model can operate on.

 So let's write a training loop and train our encoders: